aridiosilva/Blockchain/README.md

 Business runs on information.
 The faster it’s received and the more accurate it is, the better.
 Blockchain is ideal for delivering that information because it provides immediate, shared and completely transparent information stored on an immutable ledger that can be accessed only by permissioned network members.
 A blockchain network can track orders, payments, accounts, production and much more.
 And because members share a single view of the truth, you can see all details of a transaction end-to-end, giving you greater confidence, as well as new efficiencies and opportunities.

+# Key elements of a blockchain

+## Distributed ledger technology

+All network participants have access to the distributed ledger and its immutable record of transactions.
+With this shared ledger, transactions are recorded only once, eliminating the duplication of effort that’s typical of traditional business networks.

+## Immutable records

+No participant can change or tamper with a transaction after it’s been recorded to the shared ledger.
+If a transaction record includes an error, a new transaction must be added to reverse the error, and both transactions are then visible.

+## Smart contracts

+To speed transactions, a set of rules — called a smart contract — is stored on the blockchain and executed automatically.
+A smart contract can define conditions for corporate bond transfers, include terms for travel insurance to be paid and much more.

 # Types of blockchain networks

 There are several ways to build a blockchain network.
 They can be public, private, permissioned, or built by a consortium.